 Each Member of WANO is entitled to appoint one official representative and observers to the General Assembly.
 In the General Assembly, each Member will have five votes plus one vote for each unit the Member operates, owns or represents.

-The General Assembly holds an Annual General Meeting to address routine annual business.
-All other meetings of the General Assembly are called Extraordinary General Meetings.
+All meetings of the General Assembly are called Extraordinary General Meetings or Biennial General Meetings as the case may be.

 The General Assembly ratifies changes to the Charter of WANO and acts on other matters put to it by the Governing Board.

+A Biennial General Meeting will be held in the second year after incorporation and approximately every alternate year thereafter at such time and place as may be determined by the Governing Board

-Approximately every two years, the General Assembly is presented with a Five-year Resources Plan and approves the WANO fees and resource plans for the period until the next resource approval cycle.
+Approximately every two years, the General Assembly is presented with a Five-year Resources Plan and approves the WANO fee structure and resource plans for the period until the next resource approval cycle.

 A consensus on all matters is the spirit of WANO.
 However, if a decisive vote is necessary, it is carried out in accordance with the Articles of Association of WANO.
 To ensure strong membership agreement on issues, the quorum for an Extraordinary General Meeting is 80% of the voting rights of the membership with all items requiring approval by a 75% majority of the Members represented at the meeting to allow the item to be carried.